Qordobacode/library.qai.spacy/README.md

 - `parser` - assigns dependency labels
 - `ner` - detects and label named entities

+Custom components (ex. any functions on `doc`) can be inserted into the pipeline (at any place after the `tokenizer`.
+For simplicity, `tokenizer` is not listed in pipelines descriptions.)

 Reference: [spaCy docs](https://spacy.io/usage/processing-pipelines).

 ## Pipeline components: